 In between or in lieu of in-person meetings, conference calls are used extensively to facilitate the Network's research activities.
+Joining conference calls over the internet using web-based platforms is the preferred approach, and when appropriate, webinar technology should be utilized to facilitate interactive slide presentations and other media-rich methods for sharing information and data.
 Organizers of each call should aim to provide toll-free numbers to all US participants and, when available, to international participants.
 Where a toll-free number is not available, alternate arrangements for connecting international participants should be made (e.g., dialing out to participants).
-Options for joining conference calls over the internet using web-based platforms may also be provided, if available.
-When appropriate, webinar technology should be utilized to facilitate interactive slide presentations and other media-rich methods for sharing information and data.

 Routine call schedules may be established for IMPAACT study teams, groups, and committees, depending on project needs and the availability of key IMPAACT members involved in protocol or committee work.
 Prompt responses to these scheduling requests is required for efficient set-up of conference calls.
 Depending on the purpose and content of the call, quorum requirements as outlined in Table 12-2 of this MOP may apply.
-Prior to any call, participants should agree on a plan for documentation, including whose responsibility it is, as described in Section 4.
+For protocol-related calls, prior to any call, participants should agree on a plan for documentation, including whose responsibility it is, as described in Section 4.
 Documentation needs and requirements will vary based on the call and may include written call summaries, audio and/or video recordings, emailed summaries of action items, or other methods.